Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

 \subsection{Simulated rates of non-take-up}

 Table~\ref{tab:NTRTable_uncorr_corr} presents the simulated weighted non-take-up rates (NTR) for UB~II benefits across each PASS wave from 2008 through 2020, with the average NTR displayed in the last row.
-The results are based on the selected sample of 28,998 household-year observations simulated as eligible for UB~II, as shown in Table~\ref{tab:Admin_Spells_Sample}.
-The column ``NTR uncorr.'' shows simulated NTRs based on the reported benefit receipt of PASS households.
-I find an average weighted NTR of 36.1~percent, which is at the lower end of the estimated NTRs for UB~II reported in the literature.
+The results are based on the selected sample of 28,998 household-wave observations simulated as eligible for UB~II, as shown in Table~\ref{tab:Admin_Spells_Sample}.
+The column ``NTR self-rep.'' shows NTRs based on the self-reported benefit receipt of PASS households.
+I find an average weighted self-reported NTR of 36.1~percent, which is at the lower end of the estimated NTRs for UB~II reported in the literature.
 However, due to the extensive sample selection, the comparability to previous findings in the literature is limited.
 Nevertheless, the NTRs found here are roughly in line with the result from \textcite{Bru21}, who also use PASS data.

-The column ``NTR corr.'' provides the NTR after correcting misreported benefit receipt (both over- and underreporting), while the third column indicates the difference (in percentage points) between the corrected and uncorrected NTRs.
-Column ``NTR corr.'' shows that the corrected average NTR is 32.7~percent, 3.3~percentage points lower than the uncorrected average NTR.
-The effect of the correction is also in line with \textcite{Bru21}.
-The last two columns show the uncorrected and corrected ``beta error'' rate (BER).
-The BER is the proportion of households without simulated UB~II entitlement but with reported benefit receipt in relation to all households in benefit receipt.
-The BER is commonly used as an indicator of the simulation quality in the literature, whereby a lower BER for a given NTR indicates a higher simulation quality.\footnote{ Generally, there exists an inverse relationship between the NTR and the BER: A more stringent benefits simulation results in fewer households being simulated as eligible, which, c.p., tends to decrease the NTR while increasing the BER \parencite[][]{Fri07}.} I find an average BER of 6.6~percent (uncorrected) and 6.3~percent (corrected), which is rather low compared to the existing literature.
-These results suggest a relatively high quality of the simulation.
+The column ``NTR admin.'' provides the NTR after replacing the self-reported receipt with the administrative PASS-ADIAB records, which corrects both over- and underreporting.
+The third column reports the difference (in percentage points) between the administrative and self-reported NTRs.
+Column ``NTR admin.'' shows that the administrative average NTR is 32.7~percent, 3.3~percentage points lower than the self-reported average NTR.
+The effect of the correction is also in line with \textcite{Bru21}.\footnote{Reporting both measures is informative in its own right: the gap between them quantifies the extent of benefit misreporting in the survey, predominantly underreporting, and is the reason the administrative correction lowers the estimated NTR.} The last two columns show the self-reported and administrative ``beta-error'' rate (BER); see Section~\ref{subsec:SimQuality} for the definition and a detailed discussion.
+I find an average BER of 6.6~percent (self-reported) and 6.3~percent (administrative), consistent with the relatively accurate simulation discussed in Section~\ref{subsec:SimQuality}.\footnote{ Generally, there exists an inverse relationship between the NTR and the BER: A more stringent benefits simulation results in fewer households being simulated as eligible, which, c.p., tends to decrease the NTR while increasing the BER \parencite[][]{Fri07}.}